Back to top

 Symptoms of high cholesterol

 High cholesterol doesn’t cause any symptoms by itself.
-But if you have it, it can lead to serious problems affecting your heart and circulation, such as heart attack and stroke.
-You may start to develop symptoms of heart disease such as angina (chest pain that comes on with exertion and is relieved by rest).
-Or you may have pain in your calves on exercise which goes away when resting.
+But if you have high cholesterol, it can lead to serious problems that affect your heart and circulation – for example, heart attack and stroke.
+You may start to develop symptoms of heart disease – for example, angina (chest pain that comes on with exertion and is relieved by rest).
+Or you may have pain in your calves on exercise which goes away when you rest.

-Contact your GP if you have symptoms you’re concerned about, and contact them as soon as possible if you have angina chest pain.
+Contact your GP if you have symptoms you’re concerned about.
+If you have chest pain, contact your GP as soon as possible.

 Diagnosis of high cholesterol